-Six questions and answers before replacing or buying.
+Six questions and answers before replacing or buying kitchen faucets.

 Updating a kitchen faucet is a quick way to give any kitchen a mini-lift.
-If it’s 20 years or older, it’s time to change what’s arguably the most often-used kitchen fixture.
+If kitchen faucets are 20 years or older, it’s time to change what’s arguably the most often-used fixture in the kitchen.
 Nothing is more irksome than a faucet that’s not functioning well or is badly matched to the sink.
-New faucets have impressive ease-of-use features, a variety of finishes that coordinate with other kitchen hardware, and styles that are wonderfully functional as well as beautiful.
+New kitchen faucets have impressive ease-of-use features, a variety of finishes that coordinate with other kitchen hardware, and styles that are wonderfully functional as well as beautiful.

 Because I’ve renovated two kitchens recently, I’ve worked to make sense of faucet styles, features and quality.
 I’ve spoken to trusted experts.
 Online, I’ve seen which are popular and observed how trends change.
 I also know that choosing a faucet is akin to picking out jewelry: when you love how it looks it’s easy to forget about function and ease of cleaning — don’t.